-The Cambodian government plans to redevelop the site, returning it to its former purpose as a tourist resort.
-Currently, Bokor Hill Station gets a large number of tourists and the government have leased the site to Sokimex Group who have undertaken repair to access routes.
-New hotels will be build nearby, returning the area to the purpose intended by the French nearly 100 years ago.
+Following another short period of being left abandoned, the Cambodian Government took over the site with a view to redeveloping it.
+Bokor Hill Station now gets a large number of tourists and the government has leased the site to Sokimex Group who have undertaken repair to access routes.
+It is seen as an important cultural site, giving an insight into the former colonial rulers.
+New hotels and leisure facilities have been built nearby returning the area to the purpose intended by the French nearly 100 years ago.

 The following is an account of a trip to Bokor Hill Station by an American couple, Steve and Stef.